 `

 This example uses PyTorch's CosineAnnealingLR scheduler to adjust the learning rate.
 The parameter T_max defines the period for one cycle of the cosine curve (50 epochs in this case).
 The learning rate decreases smoothly, mimicking a cooling process.
 This gradual reduction helps the model focus on fine-tuning its parameters as it converges, avoiding abrupt changes that might disrupt the learning process.
-Continuous schedulers, such as Cosine Annealing, are well-suited for tasks involving transfer learning or low-resource datasets, where precise adjustments can significantly enhance model performance [7].
+Continuous schedulers, such as cosine annealing, are well-suited for tasks involving transfer learning or low-resource datasets, where precise adjustments can significantly enhance model performance [7].

-Practical Comparison
+Practical comparison

 Schedulers address various tasks and resource limitations, providing distinct benefits based on the selected method.
-The table below highlights key differences between discrete and continuous schedulers.
+The following table highlights key differences between discrete and continuous schedulers: